ferrobot-9000/webchat/README.md

 # webchat

-Create an .env file in the root directory and add in it OPENAI_API_KEY="[the-key]"
+Create an .env file in the root directory and add in it \n OPENAI_API_KEY="[the-key]"
 The key will be provided.